7 results for tag: conscious coupling

 The 4 Qualities Of A Conscious Relationship

-A few years back I wrote a piece Providence Life Coach Dating Success Series - Conscious Coupling .
+A few years back, I wrote a piece for Providence Life Coach Dating Success Series - Conscious Coupling .
 When I saw the article, which is copied below, The 4 Qualities Of A Conscious Relationship, I thought it was time to add some new content to this conversation on creating positive, lasting relationships.
 I really appreciate what Shelly Bullard has written, especially the first quality; "The conscious couple is not attached to the outcome of the relationship - growth comes first."
-This so important and often overlooked.
+This is so important and often overlooked.
 We are so desperate to make relationships last that we forget that our personal and collective growth as people is an even greater goal.
-If we grow, our relationship grows, it is inevitable.
+If we grow, our relationship grows; it is inevitable.
 Many people grow to "save" the relationship.
-This is courageous but it is an end to a means.
+This is courageous, but it is also an end to a means.
 We need to grow whether the relationship continues or not.
 The 4 Qualities Of A Conscious Relationship - Providence Holistic Counseling Services

 ...